peterhil/ninhursag-api/docs/INSTALL.md

 Install node and pnpm:

-    brew install node
+    sudo port install node
-    brew install pnpm
+    sudo port install pnpm

-If you are using a different operating system, replace the `brew` command with your system’s package manager – for example `pacman` or `apt-get`.
+If you are using a different operating system and package manager, replace the `sudo port` command with your system’s package manager – for example `pacman` or `apt-get`.

 ### 4. Install Python and dependencies

 Install Python into virtualenv:

-    python -m venv --prompt ninhursag-py38 venv/py38
+    python -m venv --prompt ninhursag-py310 venv/py310
-    source ./venv/py38/bin/activate
+    source ./venv/py310/bin/activate

-Install Python dependencies with pip:
+Install Python dependencies with pip and pdm:

-    pip install -r requirements/dev.txt
+    pip install pdm
+    pdm install

 Pip should be install automatically with a virtualenv.
-If not, install it with your system's package manager of `easy_install`.

 ### 5. Install the node components